Hawaii to lift last US state mask mandate by March 26

 HONOLULU (AP) — The last statewide mask mandate in the U.S. will be lifted by March 26, Hawaii Gov. David Ige announced Tuesday.

 No states will require masks indoors after 11:59 p.m.
 March 25.
-Hawaii is the last to drop the pandemic safety measure, with Oregon’s and Washington state’s indoor mask mandates expiring at 11:59 p.m.
+Hawaii is the last to drop the pandemic safety measure, with indoor mask mandates in Oregon and Washington state expiring at 11:59 p.m.
 Friday.

 Ige said Hawaii’s COVID-19 case counts and hospitalizations are decreasing.
 The seven-day new case average is about 140, he said, while a week ago it was more than 300.
-There were 48 patients hospitalized with COVID-19 Tuesday.
+There were 48 patients hospitalized with COVID-19 on Tuesday.
 He said that’s the first time the number has been under 50 since around last summer.

 He said he expects the downward trends to continue.